WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/reqs.md

 * 7.2 No kill mode specifications
   - No kill mode in the game shall allow the player to play the game without being killed.

+## Adam LaDue
+### User Story Developer
+#### As a developer, I want to implement a database system that stores player scores and personal records, so that players can track their progress and compare their best performances across different runs with themselves and other players.
+* 8.1 The system shall create a new player profile for a new player when the game is first launched
+   - 8.1.1 The system shall give a unique ID to the player profile when created
+   - 8.1.2 The system shall allow the player to give themselves a username for their profile
+   - 8.1.3 The system shall by default give the player a username
+   - 8.1.4 The system shall prevent the user from having a username longer than 15 characters long, containing ONLY letters or numbers
+   - 8.1.5 The system shall have the player profile contain the personal record of the player

+* 8.2 The system shall hold a database containing all player profiles
+   - 8.2.1 The system shall have the ability to print all player profiles along with their personal record
+   - 8.2.2 The system shall have the ability to print an individual player profile along with their personal record
+   - 8.2.3 The system shall have the ability to determine the top 10 scores in the database and print the player profiles associated with them

+### User Story User
+#### As a player, I want the game to accurately track and save my scores and personal records, so that when I finally beat a record I’ve been striving for, it’s securely stored and my progress is never lost.
+This will keep me motivated to continue playing and improving without the frustration of losing my achievements.
+* 9.1 The system shall correctly keep track of the players score throughout the level
+   - 9.1.1 The system shall calculate a proper score per each feat completed (such as, 10 points for a normal jump and 100 points for a difficult jump) and add it to the total score
+   - 9.1.2 The system shall update the player's profile personal record upon death, both locally and in the database, if current score is larger than the current personal record

+* 9.2 The system shall not allow player profiles to be changed except for the username
+   - 9.2.1 The system shall prevent a player from changing their personal records manually
+   - 9.2.2 The system shall prevent a player from changing player profile information of other players
+   - 9.2.3 The system shall have a back up of the database in case of loss of data